Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

-On Friday, Nolan Arenado (.231 on-base percentage in past 10 games, 92 points below season-long percentage) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals, including Nolan Arenado (.200 on-base percentage in past 10 games, 121 points below season-long percentage), take on starter Thomas Hatch and the Pittsburgh Pirates at Busch Stadium, Saturday at 7:15 PM ET.

+He had a hitless showing in his most recent game (0-for-4) against the Pirates.

 Nolan Arenado Game Info & Props vs. the Pirates